Beginner

 Eligible Charitable Recipients

-Purification funds are typically directed to:
+Purification funds are typically directed to:- Poverty alleviation programs

 - Education initiatives